This blog may contain affiliate links. Read our disclosure policy for more info.

 26. Hike to the Plain of Six Glaciers Tea House

-Plain of Six Glaciers is not only another great tea house in Banff National Park to visit, but it also attracts a fraction of the people as Lake Agnes Tea House.
-This is mostly because of its remote and rugged location.
-This makes the trail a perfect hike for travelers who like to get off the beaten path!
+The Plain of Six Glaciers is not only another great tea house in Banff National Park to visit, but it also attracts a fraction of the people as the Lake Agnes Tea House.
+This is mostly because of its remote and rugged location, making it the perfect destination for travelers who like to get off the beaten path!

-It’s a 5.3-kilometer (3.3-mile) hike one way to the tea house from Lake Louise, with a 400-meter elevation gain.
-If you hike up and back down the way you came, the trail will take about 4 hours to complete.
+All in all, the trail it’s a 5.3-kilometer (3.3-mile) hike one way to the tea house from Lake Louise, with a 400-meter (1,312 ft) elevation gain.
+When we made the hike up and down, it took us about 4 hours in total to complete, of course with plenty of time to grab some photos along the way.

-You can join the Plain of Six Glaciers Tea House hike with the Lake Agnes Tea House Trail if you love to hike.
-This track is a 14.6-kilometer (9-mile) loop taking around 6 hours to complete with stops.
-This epic trail visits two beautiful tea houses in Lake Louise!
+If you’re feeling really adventurous, you can combine the Plain of Six Glaciers Tea House with the Lake Agnes Tea House Trail for the ultimate hiking adventure.
+The entire trail is a 14.6-kilometer (9-mile) loop taking around 6 hours to complete with stops along the way.
+After this, you can say that you’ve visited both of the tea houses at Lake Louise!

 27. Lake Louise Lakefront Trail

-The views from the Lake Louise foreshore are spectacular, but that is only one point of view.
-For another, head out on the Lake Louise Lakefront Trail and hike to the far end of the lake.
-From here, you can look back and enjoy a view of Lake Louise many don’t get to see.
+The views from the Lake Louise foreshore are incredible, but there’s a ton more spots all around the lake where you can see some more killer views.
+For another one of our favorites, head out on the Lake Louise Lakefront Trail and hike right to the far end of the lake.
+From here, you can look back to where you’ve traveled from and enjoy a view of Lake Louise that many don’t get to see.

-The Lakefront Trail is super easy and flat!
-From the foreshore, it’s a 4 kilometer (2.5-mile) out and back hike and takes around an hour to complete.
-As I said, it’s flat and super easy!
+The Lakefront Trail is also super easy to walk, and the terrain is pretty flat!
+From the foreshore, it’s a 4.5-kilometer (2.8-mile) out and back hike which takes around an hour to complete.
+As I said, it’s definitely worth the short trip out here, for the views if nothing else.

 28. Banff Ice Magic International Ice Carving Competition

-The Ice Magic International Ice Carving Competition is held every year from mid-January (check updated dates here) until the end of the month at Lake Louise.
-So if you’re visiting Banff in the winter, this is a must.
+The Ice Magic International Ice Carving Competition is held every year from mid-January until the end of the month at Lake Louise.
+So if you’re visiting Banff in the winter, a trip here should definitely be on your to-do list!

 During the event, you can visit Lake Louise and watch artists carve amazing ice sculptures right in front of you.
 Kids love the event and from Monday to Friday you can visit for free.